Seeking out a Military Boarding School in Grand Forks, North Dakota for a Troubled Boy?

 Our Positive Culture

 The caring staff here at Heartland Boys Academy recognizes that adolescents and their families today face huge challenges from the culture.
 Teens are surrounded by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which believes that teens can learn self-worth, significance, dignity, and responsibility only as they devote themselves to the positive values of helping and caring for others.

 Many boys in our military school program turn from their self-destructive behavior to an attitude of serving others.
 If your teenager needs order and discipline to put his life in order, please consider Heartland.

 Athletics at Heartland Boys Academy contribute to leadership development and character growth as part of a teenager’s development as a whole person.
 Every teen is asked to participate in at least one sport because of the important values that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please consider looking outside of Grand Forks, North Dakota to see how our military school program can guide your child toward restoration.
 To find out more, please contact us today.

 |More about military schools in Grand Forks, North Dakota: |